zach3141592/ContentMetricsTracking/README.md

    - Frontend build can be served statically or deployed to Netlify/Vercel
    - Configure proper environment variables on your hosting platform

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 MIT License - see LICENSE file for details.

-## Support

-For questions or issues:

-1. Check the GitHub issues page
-2. Create a new issue with detailed information
-3. Include error logs and steps to reproduce

----

-**Note**: This application currently uses mock Instagram data for demonstration.
-For production use, you'll need to implement proper Instagram API integration following their terms of service and rate limiting guidelines.